ignacioDanGarcia/ignacioDanGarcia/README.md

 ----

-#### 🔭 I’m currently working on enhance my github perfil in general.
+#### 🔭 At present, I’m working on enhance my github profile in general.
 I started to learn a lot, and upload all the files so other people can see what I´m capable of.

 #### 🌱 I’m currently studying a Superior Technician in Computer Systems (second year out of three)